kubernetes/enhancements/keps/sig-storage/1855-csi-driver-service-account-token/README.md

 ### Notes/Constraints/Caveats

-The `RequiresRemount` is useful when the mounted volumes can expire and the availability and validity of volumes are continuously required.
+The `RequiresRepublish` is useful when the mounted volumes can expire and the availability and validity of volumes are continuously required.
 Those volumes are most likely credentials which rotates for the best security practice.
 There are two options when the remount failed: